-In 2018, the Company initiated a contract with Naturgy: Fuerza y Energía Bii Hioxo, S.A. de C.V. to supply wind power to 17 of our stores.
-Additionally, the Company signed a contract with Alfa Cogeneración de Altamira, S.A. de C.V. to use clean electric energy from combined cycle generation.
+The Company maintains a contract with Naturgy: Fuerza y Energía Bii Hioxo, S.A. de C.V. to supply wind power to 17 of our stores.
+Additionally, the Company signed a contract with Alfa Cogeneración de Altamira, S.A. de C.V. to use clean electric energy from combined cycle generation to 31 of its stores.
 With these contracts, the Company intends to reduce its impact on the use of fossil fuels and make the operating costs of these stores more efficient, setting the stage for similar projects in the future.
 These alternatives are aimed at reducing and optimizing energy consumption and increasing energy efficiency.
 The process of change toward the use of clean sources of electricity has begun to yield positive results for the Company.
 In 2020, a new store was constructed with a photovoltaic panel system to supply own energy.
-At the end of December 2021, 50 of our stores uses any of the clean energy systems available.
-In 2022, 54 of our stores used clean energy sources.
+At the end of December 204, 2023 and 2022, 69, 62 and 54 of our stores uses any of the clean energy systems available.